WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 > Once the call is in queue, press the testing button
 > > You should see the queue stats scrolling in your web component.
 >
+> Hover over the scrolling queue information
+> > The scrolling should stop.
+> > Note that the time value is not incrementing.
+>
+> Disconnect the call
+>
 > ---

 ### Add auto load and refresh functionality
 !!! abstract w50
     - Instead of updating the widget data only when you push a button, you can execute your code automatically once the web component is loaded using the **connectedCallback** lifecycle.